Judge allows advanced DNA evidence in Gilgo Beach serial killing trial

 RIVERHEAD, N.Y.
-(AP) — A New York judge on Wednesday allowed DNA evidence obtained through advanced techniques into the forthcoming murder trial of Rex Heuermann, the man accused of being Long Island’s Gilgo Beach serial killer.
+(AP) — A judge on Wednesday said prosecutors can use DNA evidence obtained through advanced techniques in the forthcoming murder trial of Rex Heuermann, the man accused of being Long Island’s Gilgo Beach serial killer.

-Suffolk County District Attorney Ray Tierney said the decision marked a “significant step” in forensic DNA analysis.
 Prosecutors and experts have said it would be the first time advanced DNA analysis has been allowed as evidence in a New York court — and one of just a handful of such instances nationwide.
+Suffolk County District Attorney Ray Tierney, whose office is prosecuting the case, said the decision marked a “significant step” in forensic DNA analysis.

 “We were able to prevail for one simple reason: The science was on our side,” Tierney said after the brief hearing in Riverhead court.